sbamboo/dumb/README.md

 `GRES Px00,Px06`<br>
 Puts al the content from RESULT into the current stack until end, or if end is same as front truncated till stack-end.

+`GTRT`<br>
+Truncates any ClearChar from RESULT's end, and puts the truncated value into RESULT.

+`GTST`<br>
+Truncates any ClearChar from STACK's end, and puts the truncated value into RESULT.
 <br><br>

 `DICE 0x01,0x06`<br>